-The view from Hoi Van back over Lang Co beach.
+The view from the pass back over Lang Co beach.

 Fortifications at the pass.

-South of Da Nang, hotels rise (or, in early 2009, sat waiting economic recovery) at China Beach.
+South of Da Nang, hotels rise at China Beach (or, in early 2009, sit awaiting economic recovery).

 Hoi An at last: the Thu Bon River.
 Looks like a tinted postcard from 1900.

 It's been successful.

 Some of the visitors spend more than two days--or at least that's one promoter's hope.